Price Negotiation Techniques

 General Schwarzkopf in his biography, It Doesn’t Take a Hero, said, “The minute we got there, we understood that anything less than a military victory was a defeat for the United States.”
 We couldn’t let Saddam Hussein pull 600,000 troops back across the border, leaving us wondering whether he would choose to do it again.
 We had to have a reason to go in and take care of him militarily.

 So, that was a situation where it served our purpose to create a deadlock.
 What concerns me is inadvertently creating deadlocks because you don’t have the courage to ask for more than you expect to get.

 A final reason – and it’s the reason power negotiators state that you should ask for more than you expect to get – is that it’s the only way you can create a climate where the other person feels that he or she won.
 If you go in with your best offer up front, there’s no way that you can negotiate with the other side and leave them feeling that they won.

 - This is why experienced skilled negotiators always want to start with their best offer.

-- This is the job applicant who is thinking, “This is a tight job market and if I demand too much money, they won’t even consider me.“
+- It’s the job applicant who’s thinking, “This is a tight job market, and if I demand too much money, they won’t even consider me.“

-- This is the person who’s selling a house or a car and thinking, “If I ask too much, they’ll just turn me down.“
+- It’s the person who’s selling a house or a car and thinking, “If I ask too much, they’ll just turn me down.“

-Power Negotiators understand the value of asking for more than you expect to get.
-It’s the only way that you can create a climate in which the other side feels that he or she won.
+Power negotiators understand the value of asking for more than you expect to get.
+It’s the only way that you can create a climate in which the other side feels that they won.

 Let’s review the five reasons for asking for more than you expect to get: